webglider/tartarus-examples/a-star/README.md

 1. Open the source platform (7001 if 7000 was base port) and run `start.` The entire process will execute and the shortest path will be printed as a list of directions to follow (north, south, east, west)

+***Note:*** In the example grid base port platform is at north-west top and last platform is at south-east bottom

 ### Additonal Notes